European Diphtheria Surveillance Network (EDSN)

 During the re-emergence of diphtheria to epidemic levels in the Russian Federation and Newly Independent States (NIS) in the 1990s, the European Laboratory Working Group on Diphtheria (ELWGD) was formed in July 1993 upon a request of WHO Regional Office for Europe (WHO/Europe).

 The main purpose of DIPNET was "to establish a network of expertise for the prevention of diphtheria and other related infections" across the EU Member States and beyond.
-The network has had both epidemiological and laboratory components.
+The network had both epidemiological and laboratory components.
 The epidemiological activities focused on the collection and analysis of data on diphtheria cases caused by either Corynebacterium diphtheriae or Corynebacterium ulcerans.
-The laboratory activities focused on trainings and EQA, aiming at strengthening the laboratory capacity in MS to accurately characterise the isolates of C. diphtheriae and C. ulcerans, and to develop novel tools for molecular characterising of C. diphtheriae.
+The laboratory activities focused on trainings and external quality assessment (EQA), aiming at strengthening the laboratory capacity in MS to accurately characterize the isolates of C. diphtheriae and C. ulcerans, and to develop novel tools for molecular characterisation of C. diphtheriae.
 An evaluation and assessment of the network was performed in January 2009.
-This was done to ensure that objective and reliable information is available for making decisions on which surveillance activities and functions should be continued at the EU level, which ones should be omitted, and which added/modified, and finally where these activities/functions should take place.
+This was done to ensure that objective and reliable information was available for making decisions on which surveillance activities and functions should be continued at the EU level, which ones should be omitted, and which added/modified, and finally where these activities/functions should take place.

 More on the topic

 Vaccine-preventable Diseases Programme

 The programme covers general issues concerning vaccination and the following diseases: diphtheria, infections with Haemophilus influenzae type B, measles, meningococcal disease, mumps, pertussis, pneumococcal infections.Read more